ElToberino/Tobers_Multidisplay_XXL/README.md

 <br><br><br>
 **FAQ**<br>
 Why don't you provide a tutorial for setting up the display?<br>
 *This is the expert version of my Multidisplay.
 Users should know how Tobers Multidisplay works and understand what's happening under the hood before using this expert version.
-Please not that there is no support for this expert version.*<br>
+Please note that there is no support for this expert version.*<br>
 <br>
 I want to use a small display with few modules.
 Will it work?<br>
 *Sure.
 This XXL version has some functions designed for larger displays, but you can easily deactivate them if they don't fit on your display (service messages, combined time/date).*<br>
 <br>
 Why do you recommend V 2.0.17 of ESP32 core for Arduino?<br>
-*1. The compiled file bin file has become very large with core 3 and does no longer fit into the standard sketch/ota partition scheme.
+*1. The compiled binary file has become very large with core 3 and does no longer fit into the standard sketch/ota partition scheme.
 If you want to compile with core 3 you have to use a custom partition scheme.<br>
 2. With core 3 I faced some issues with http client occuring after about 20 hours of uptime.
 I did a lot of investigation and I'm sure that this is a specific core 3 problem that can not be handled with code adjustments.
 With core 2 everything runs fine for days.*<br>
 <br>
 Can I just update via OTA from my existing *Tobers Multidisplay"?<br>